List of The Expendables characters: Luna Maya

-Luna Maya, portrayed by Ronda Rousey, is the only female member of the Expendables team.
+Luna Maya, portrayed by Ronda Rousey, is the first female member of the Expendables team.
 A nightclub bouncer, she is introduced to Barney by Bonaparte in the third film, and the two witness her make short work of some unruly patrons.
 Impressed with her skills, Barney immediately hires her.
 She along with fellow new members Smilee, Thorn and Mars help Barney capture Stonebanks.
 However, Stonebanks manages to free himself and his mercenaries capture the new team members.
 They are all later rescued by Barney and the old members.
 Galgo is often shown flirting with Luna when the older and younger members team up; like the others, his constant chatter irritates her.
 Though she is initially put off by some of the older Expendables, most notably Doctor Death, she comes to consider the entire team her family.

 Thorn

 Thorn, portrayed by Glen Powell, is an expert hacker, drone pilot and mountain-climber.
 He is recruited into Barney's new Expendables crew to help capture Conrad Stonebanks in the third film.
 Thorn is able to hack the security of a building where Stonebanks is having a meeting.
 He is later captured along with the rest of the new Expendables and used as bait by Stonebanks to capture Barney in Asmenistan.
 Barney, his old crew and Galgo rescue Thorn and the others, but Stonebanks activates timed explosives inside the building where they were held.
 Thorn delays the explosives using Gunner's PDA and is able to hold the signal until the PDA's batteries are drained.
 Thorn and Gunner take an immediate disliking to each other during the first meeting between the new and old Expendables, though meeting Thorn leads Gunner to also get a PDA later.
-He is frequently put on the spot by his fellow teammates, such as improvising the plot to capture Stonebanks during his meeting.
+He is frequently put on the spot by his teammates, such as improvising the plot to capture Stonebanks during his meeting.
 Thorn is also shown to be an expert rock climber, and uses his skills to climb an unfinished elevator shaft unassisted towards the film's end.

 Mars

 Mars, portrayed by Victor Ortiz, is one of the four newest members introduced in the third film.
 A former U.S. soldier, he is recruited by Barney after demonstrating both the capabilities of the latest deadly rifle and his skills with it.
 He, along with Smilee, Thorn, and Luna, help Barney catch Stonebanks, but the four themselves are captured by Stonebanks' men.
-They are later rescued by Barney and the older members.
+They are later rescued by Barney and the older members and Galgo.